RhysU/ar/README.rst

    considerations.
 The code followed appendix A ("Dynamically Linked Functions") of [Octave].

-*ar-python.cpp*, *setup.py*
+*ar-python.cpp*, *pyproject.toml*, *setup.py*, *test_ar.py*
    Provides some functionality as a Python extension module called 'ar'.
    This is perhaps the easiest way to start using these AR tools.
 Also demonstrates how working storage may be reused across multiple invocations to reduce the number of allocations for processing data sets.
+Tests are automatically run by ``make check`` whenever the Python extension is built.

 *test.cpp*
    A test driver for testing ``ar.hpp`` against benchmarks by [Bourke1998].